 With the Port Eliot Festival in mind I decided to source an electric pump, but then remembered the campsites are far from the car parks so a 12V DC lighter plug pump wouldn’t do and a 240V mains was only of use in the house.

-I searched the web and found a few likely candidates.
+I searched the web and found a few likely candidates for the best air beds for camping.
 I found the Easy Camp Mistral Battery / DC Pump I was a little surprised how small it was at first and after loading the 8AAA size batteries, and selecting the correct sized nozzle from the choice of three, I set it to ‘On’.

 The pump started in a relatively quiet whir.
 It took 8 minutes to inflate what is a massive air bed.
 The instructions say don’t let the pump run for longer than 10 minutes continuously.
 So if you’re pumping anything up that requires more than 10 minutes I don’t think this is for you and your bouncy castle at the weekend!